spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

 ## Verify You Have Access To The Following

+If you don't have access to any of the following, contact a member of the TOC or SC.

 - You're a member of the [release-managers@spinnaker.io](https://groups.google.com/a/spinnaker.io/forum/#!forum/release-managers) group and a *manager* of the [spinnaker-announce@googlegroups.com](https://groups.google.com/forum/#!forum/spinnaker-announce) group.
 (You'll get a permissions error on those pages if you don't have access.